isgulkov/rsa-prep/README.md

   - "change the sign, then change it back" won't work either, as it's passed by `const&` (should be, at least!);

-    thus, for any expression above where $b$ changes its sign, you have to manually traffic this information somehow;
+    thus, for any expression above where $b$ changes its sign, you have to traffic this information separately somehow;

 - for copying operators `+` and `-`, same applies to `a`;

 - for in-place operators `+=` and `-=`, every expression where the operands swap places is a call of separate method — can't just call the $b$'s method as $b$'s method computes into $b$.

 Then you try to optimize around some of these obstacles and it all turns into a mush of `if`s.
-Anyway, here's the hierarchy I finally organized:
+Anyway, here's the hierarchy I've ended up with:

 - copying versions: